tripatheea/SUSYBSMAnalysis-RazorFilter/README.md

 ```
     cd DimounFilter/DimuonFilter
 ```
-* Run the example configuration file:
+* Run the example configuration file (see comments in the file on changing parameters):

 ```
-    cmsRun Mu2010RunB.py
+    cmsRun MuRun2010B.py
 ```
-which will produce a csv file.
+which will produce a csv file: MuRun2010B.csv
 Enjoy!